Cedars-Sinai Medical Center

 1980-1984: USE OF INTRAVENOUS CLOT-DISSOLVING ENZYME TO UNBLOCK ARTERIES REVOLUTIONIZES TREATMENT OF HEART ATTACK PATIENTSAlong with the late William Ganz, MD, describes the use and benefits of intravenous clot-dissolving enzyme to unblock acutely occluded coronary arteries in patients with an acute heart attack, paving the way for a revolution in the treatment of heart attack patients.

-Describes a new method for using an electrocardiogram (EKG), at the bedside and without an angiogram, to detect the re-opening of a closed artery during clot-dissolving treatment of an acute heart attack.
+1993: NEW BEDSIDE METHOD DEVELOPED TO DETECT THE RE-OPENING OF A CLOSED ARTERYDescribes a new method for using an electrocardiogram (EKG), at the bedside and without an angiogram, to detect the re-opening of a closed artery during clot-dissolving treatment of an acute heart attack.

-Discovers that a genetic mutation in residents of a small Italian town that triggers the production of a key protein - Apo A-1 Milano - may hold a key to natural protection against vascular inflammation and atherosclerosis.
+1994: DISCOVERY OF APO A-1 MILANODiscovers that a genetic mutation in residents of a small Italian town that triggers the production of a key protein - Apo A-1 Milano - may hold a key to natural protection against vascular inflammation and atherosclerosis.
 This leads to the first study showing that intravenous injection of a form of Apo A-1 Milano markedly reduces arterial plaque buildup in animals.
 The story is told on CBS’s 60 Minutes in 1994.

-Reports a series of experimental studies in different animal models showing protective effects of Apo A-1 Milano against arterial plaque buildup, paving the way for a human trial in which these effects were confirmed in 2003.
+1994-2004: PROTECTIVE EFFECTS OF APO A-1 MILANO AGAINST ARTERIAL PLAQUE BUILDUP PROVENReports a series of experimental studies in different animal models showing protective effects of Apo A-1 Milano against arterial plaque buildup, paving the way for a human trial in which these effects were confirmed in 2003.

-With Swedish scientist Jan Nilsson, MD, PhD, and Cedars-Sinai colleague KY Chyu, MD, identifies that the body’s own immune cells can recognize parts of the LDL (“bad cholesterol”) molecule and help fight arterial plaque buildup.
+1994-Present: DEVELOPMENT OF A VACCINE FOR ATHEROSCLEROSIS USING THE BODY’S OWN IMMUNE SYSTEMWith Swedish scientist Jan Nilsson, MD, PhD, and Cedars-Sinai colleague KY Chyu, MD, identifies that the body’s own immune cells can recognize parts of the LDL (“bad cholesterol”) molecule and help fight arterial plaque buildup.
 Manipulating the LDL molecule, Shah and Nilsson create a vaccine for atherosclerosis that reduces plaque accumulation in animals by 30 to 65 percent.
 Human trials of the vaccine are expected to begin soon.

 1995-1999: FIRST STUDY SHOWS THAT OXIDIZED LDL CAN TRIGGER BLOOD CLOTS THAT RESULT IN HEART ATTACK OR STROKEConducts the first study showing that oxidized bad cholesterol stimulates white blood cells to produce tissue destructive enzymes.
 Subsequently oversees the first study illustrating how these enzymes can chew up the protective covering on arterial plaque, triggering blood clots that can result in heart attack or stroke.

-Directs the first human study documenting how statins that lower bad cholesterol levels work by changing the composition of human carotid artery plaques and reducing the risk of blood clots.
+2001: 1ST STUDY DOCUMENTS HOW STATINS REDUCE THE RISK OF BLOOD CLOTSDirects the first human study documenting how statins that lower bad cholesterol levels work by changing the composition of human carotid artery plaques and reducing the risk of blood clots.

-In collaboration with Moshe Arditi, MD, conducts the first-ever study demonstrating that proteins associated with the body’s innate immune system are present in human and animal atherosclerotic plaques, providing new insights into the immune system and plaque buildup.
+2001-2004: NEW INSIGHTS INTO THE HUMAN IMMUNE SYSTEM AND PLAQUE BUILDUPIn collaboration with Moshe Arditi, MD, conducts the first-ever study demonstrating that proteins associated with the body’s innate immune system are present in human and animal atherosclerotic plaques, providing new insights into the immune system and plaque buildup.

-Reports the successful transfer of the Apo A-1 Milano gene itself, using an innocuous virus as a carrier, into a mouse model, enabling the mouse to manufacture its own supply of the valuable protein.
+2003-2009: SUCCESSFUL TRANSFER OF APO A-1 MILANO GENEReports the successful transfer of the Apo A-1 Milano gene itself, using an innocuous virus as a carrier, into a mouse model, enabling the mouse to manufacture its own supply of the valuable protein.
 Reports the dramatic benefits of this gene transfer in reducing arterial plaque in animals.
 Human studies are being planned.

-Leads the first study revealing that a type of white blood cell can transform into a new blood-vessel-forming cell, called an endothelial cell, under the influence of a novel gene called pleiotrophin.
+2006: PLEIOTROPHIN TRANSFORMS WHITE BLOOD CELL INTO A NEW BLOOD-VESSEL-FORMING CELLLeads the first study revealing that a type of white blood cell can transform into a new blood-vessel-forming cell, called an endothelial cell, under the influence of a novel gene called pleiotrophin.

-Along with colleague Behrooz Sharifi, PhD, successfully engineers a new blood vessel for bypass grafting in mice using the mouse peritoneal cavity and discovers the presence of stem-cell-like cells in the mouse peritoneal cavity.
+2009: SUCCESSFUL ENGINEERING OF A NEW BLOOD VESSSEL FOR BYPASS GRAFTINGAlong with colleague Behrooz Sharifi, PhD, successfully engineers a new blood vessel for bypass grafting in mice using the mouse peritoneal cavity and discovers the presence of stem-cell-like cells in the mouse peritoneal cavity.

-Along with postdoctoral fellow Tomoyuki Honjo, MD, PhD, and KY Chyu, MD, discovers the first-ever blood-pressure-lowering effects of a peptide vaccine; the same vaccine reduced the risk of aneurysm rupture in mice.
+2010: DISCOVERY OF THE FIRST-EVER BLOOD-PRESSURE-LOWERING EFFECTS OF A PEPTIDE VACCINEAlong with postdoctoral fellow Tomoyuki Honjo, MD, PhD, and KY Chyu, MD, discovers the first-ever blood-pressure-lowering effects of a peptide vaccine; the same vaccine reduced the risk of aneurysm rupture in mice.
 This work led to Dr. Honjo’s selection as a finalist for the American Heart Association’s Young Investigator Award as well as a Young Japanese Investigator Award.

-In collaboration with his team, shows that Apo A-1 Milano gene transfer rapidly reverses and shrinks existing cholesterol plaque in the arteries of experimental animals
+2012: APO A-1 MILANO GENE TRANSFER REVERSES & SHRINKS EXISTING CHOLESTEROL PLAQUEIn collaboration with his team, shows that Apo A-1 Milano gene transfer rapidly reverses and shrinks existing cholesterol plaque in the arteries of experimental animals

-Along with research team, and in collaboration with neuroscientists, shows that Apo A-1 Milano gene transfer from an IV injection can target the brain with the potential to help Alzheimer’s disease.
+2013: APO A-1 MILANO GENE TRANSFER DISCOVERED TO POTENTIALLY HELP ALZHEIMER’S DISEASEAlong with research team, and in collaboration with neuroscientists, shows that Apo A-1 Milano gene transfer from an IV injection can target the brain with the potential to help Alzheimer’s disease.
 Also, participates in a study in humans that led to FDA approval of a major new non-statin cholesterol-lowering drug, Lomitapide.